 As noted above, an email message clearly falls within the meaning of a "record" whether printed out or not.

-The other portion of the FOI ActMFIPPA is the protection of personal privacy.
-The definition of "personal information" is Personal information is defined as:
+The other portion of MFIPPA is the protection of personal privacy.
+Personal information is defined as:

 "recorded information about an identifiable individual, including,